 Any student who believes that he or she has experienced Prohibited Conduct or retaliation or believes that another student has experienced Prohibited Conduct or retaliation should immediately report the alleged acts to a teacher, counselor, the Principal, or other school employee.
-The report may also be made by the student's parent.
-Alternatively, a report may be made directly to the appropriate Compliance Coordinator identified in this Handbook.
+The report may also be made by the student's legal guardian.
+Alternatively, a report may be made directly to the appropriate Compliance Coordinator who can be found in the Statement of Nondiscrimination section in this Handbook.